Build Introduction

 Which Elixirs Should You Use?

-When in town you can visit the Alchemist to craft helpful elixirs which will provide a special effect and increase your experience gain.
-Crafting has been simplified as of Patch 1.4.0, and there are fewer specific flowers to harvest; instead, almost all herbs in the world drop as Bundled Herbs, allowing you to craft the elixirs you want.
+When in town, you can visit the Alchemist to craft helpful elixirs, which will provide a special effect and increase your experience gain.
+Crafting has been simplified with Vessel of Hatred and there are fewer specific flowers to harvest; instead, almost all herbs in the world drop as Bundled Herbs, allowing you to craft the elixirs you want.
 Some elixirs cannot be crafted and can only drop from things like Helltide or Nightmare Dungeons.

 Ramaladni’s Magnum Opus and gain even more damage than we would from other Elixir options.